lgss/lgss-digital-tech-playbook/outsystems/devops.md

 ### Solutions
 Before deploying it's important to make sure that all references are up to date.
 A simple way to achieve this is by creating and maintaining a solution.
 A solution enables outsystems to handle updating modules in the correct order.

-The naming convention currently use for solutions is `Application_{name of application}`
+The naming convention currently used for solutions is `Application_{name of application}`

 **Further reading:** [Deploying applications through service centre](https://success.outsystems.com/Support/Enterprise_Customers/Troubleshooting/Deploy_applications_through_Service_Center)